mbnelso1/StudySwap/README.md

 # StudySwap

 StudySwap is a collaborative flashcard app where students must contribute at least 10 cards to unlock a shared pool of multiple-choice study questions from their peers.
+In the full version, StudySwap can also run as a live, Kahoot-style quiz: a shared “kiosk” screen shows the questions while students join from their phones to submit cards and answer in real time.

+**Track:** Thin UI (Private API)

 ---

 ## Screenshots / Demo GIF

+> (Coming in Sprint 4)

 ---

 ## How to Run

-**Requirements**
+### Requirements

 - Node.js v18+
 - npm

-**Setup and start**
+### Setup and start

+From the project root:

     npm install
     npm start